Towards is pleased to present What Remains, a two-person exhibition of work by Alixe Turner and

 Maria Trabulo’s multi-disciplinary practice explores the role that images and artifacts play in shaping both our personal and collective memory.
 Her work examines the ways in which artifacts accrue meaning, and the ways in which that meaning is in a continuous state of flux.

 Today, the photo negatives for the over 700 works from the Bode Museum that were either destroyed or disappeared during the second world war are all that remains.
 Despite having survived the many horrors of the 20th century, the photo negatives have not been able to defy the passage of time.
 100 years after their creation, many are fractured, discoloured and slowly disintegrating.
-With their disappearance, so goes any remaining trace that these artifacts ever existed.
+With their disappearance, so goes any remaining trace that these artworks and artifacts ever existed.